ZohebAbai/Deep-Learning-Projects/README.md

-# Best Deep Learning Projects for Beginners
+# Best Deep Learning Projects for Advanced Learners

 #### Using both Tensorflow and PyTorch Libraries